leoflotor/geophysics/README.md

 Do not run at once the notebook.
 Do it by cells, from the upper one to bottom one.
 Exclude the **Past Attempts** section of the notebook.

-_That section will be removed in a future version._
+_That section will be removed in a future version._ :pushpin:

 The path for both notebooks should be like /path/to/file/notebook.ipynb: